 Organizations will receive one-on-one technical assistance throughout the program.
 This is a personalized, in-depth approach focused on building trust between the consultant and client.
 The consultant will be a second set of eyes on transactions and development projects, as well as act as a navigator to assist in assembling project teams and connect the organization to other resources needed for a successful project.
 Further, the consultant will work with staff and leadership around organizational development to build long-term capacity.

 - The organization and its programs/projects must be located in the state of California.

 - The organization must be a Community Land Trust, Community Development Corporation, or other locally rooted nonprofit that will be acquiring and developing real estate as an ongoing program.

-- Are deeply rooted in low-income communities, communities of color, and historically underserved communities.
+- Are deeply rooted in low-income communities, communities of color and historically underserved communities.

 - Are BIPOC-led.
 This is defined as meeting at least one of the following criteria: A BIPOC executive director; Majority of the board is BIPOC.

-- Application deadline: Friday, April 1st, 2022
+- Application deadline: Monday, April 17, 2023

-- Notification of acceptance: Last week of April
+- Notification of acceptance: Week of May 1, 2023

-- First in-person convening: June 2022, Fresno, CA
+- First in-person convening: June 6–8 2023 (Los Angeles)

-- Second in-person convening: Late fall of 2022
+- Second in-person convening: Fall/Winter of 2023